-This Budget Lodge Safari takes you on an authentic bush adventure through top wildreness areas in Botswana and Namibia, starting and ending on the Zambian side of Victoria Falls in Livingstone.
+This Budget Lodge Safari takes you on an authentic bush adventure through top wildreness areas in Botswana and Namibia, starting and ending at Victoria Falls in Zimbabwe.

-This Accommodated Zambia, Namibia and Botswana Safari offers a real African wildlife and wilderness experience at a great price!.
+This Accommodated Botswana, Namibia and Zimbabwe Safari offers a real African wildlife and wilderness experience at a great price!.

 During this trip you are likely to come across activities that encourage tourists to participate in lion, elephant or other wildlife interaction.
 This includes walking with lions, riding elephants and any other tourist operation putting travellers in close contact with animals that would normally live wild and separate from human contact.

 We absolutely do not encourage or endorse this type of wildlife interaction operation.
 For more information on why this is not good for Africa's wild animals, please see our detailed blog post on the subject.

 This Budget Botswana, Namibia & Zambia Lodge Safari starts at 09h00 with a full tour briefing from your safari guide in Victoria Falls.

 After the tour briefing in Victoria Falls we travel west crossing the border into Namibia near the town of Katima Mulilo, stopping in town for lunch.
 Then we continue our drive into the Caprivi Strip region of Namibia to our first overnight stay at Camp Kwando (or similar).
 The safari lodge overlooks Kwando River, a tributary of the Chobe River, which forms the border between Botswana and Namibia.